A new magnitude--redshift relation based on Type Ia supernovae: Discussion

 \subsection{JWST, LSST, CSST, and Roman}

 Given the small number of SNe at $z>1.121$, the validity of the empirical relation beyond this redshift remains to be verified.
 Currently, the James Webb Space Telescope (JWST) is observing SNe~Ia at $z>1.7$ \citep{2023ApJ...954...31C,2025ApJ...979..250D}. \citet{2025arXiv251219783S} reported $\mu=46.08_{-0.18}^{+0.19}$ for SN~2025ogs at $z=2.05$, while \citet{2025ApJ...981L...9P} reported $\mu=46.10_{-0.18}^{+0.17}$ for SN~2023aeax at $z=2.15$ and $\mu=47.14_{-0.24}^{+0.21}$ for SN~2023adsy at $z=2.903$.
-At these redshifts, the predictions of the empirical relation (with $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$) are $\mu=45.92$, 46.04, and 46.71, respectively, while those of the $\Lambda$CDM model are $\mu=46.0$, 46.13, and 46.94, respectively.
+At these redshifts, using the parameters inferred from Pantheon+ (Table~\ref{table:mz_pars}) and $H_0=70$\,km\,s$^{-1}$\,Mpc$^{-1}$, the predictions of the empirical relation are $\mu=45.92$, 46.04, and 46.71, respectively, while those of the $\Lambda$CDM model are $\mu=46.0$, 46.13, and 46.94, respectively.
 The $\mu$ values for SNe~2025ogs and 2023aeax are consistent with both relations, whereas that for SN~2023adsy is more consistent with the $\Lambda$CDM model than with the empirical relation.
 However, due to its red color, it is still unclear whether SN~2023adsy is representative of high-$z$ SNe~Ia or an outlier \citep{2024ApJ...971L..32P,2025ApJ...981L...9P}.

 In addition to JWST, the deep-field surveys of the future China Space Station Telescope \citep[CSST;][]{2023SCPMA..6629511L} and the Nancy Grace Roman Space Telescope \citep{2023arXiv230702670H} will observe SNe~Ia up to $z=1.3$ and $z=1.7$, respectively.
 These SNe, together with those observed by JWST and the 19 SNe at $1.121<z\leq2.261$ in Pantheon+, will be crucial for determining the highest $z$ at which the empirical relation remains valid.